 One of the best places for tapas in the city.

-It’s a very popular spot with locals, especially at lunchtime, and you may have to wait for a table, especially if you want to sit outside.
+Morryssom’s is a very popular spot with locals, especially at lunchtime, and you may have to wait for a table, especially if you want to sit outside.
 You can book ahead.

 And, they also serve some of the best tapas in Barcelona – including a few dishes which I’ve never seen in any other bar-restaurant in the city.

-They serve a reliably very good economical three course lunch (€ 9 incl. bread, side-salad, a carafe of house wine and a bottle of gaseosa and a dessert or coffee).
+They also serve a reliably very good economical three course lunch (€ 9 incl. bread, side-salad, a carafe of house wine and a bottle of gaseosa and a dessert or coffee).

 During a recent visit, after a complimentary tapa of mixed olives, I had paella as a first course followed by breaded veal with chips and a side-salad, and an excellent chocolate cake for dessert.
 Bargain.

 In the evening it’s a good spot for meeting up with friends for chat, tapas and a bottle of wine.
 They serve some excellent wines here.
 I recommend a Montsant.
+And, they are now open most nights until 02:00.